gabrielyanney/csp-example-project/README.md

 # CSP EXAMPLE-PROJECT
-This is an example for my CSP project.
+This is an example repository for my CSP project.